 Is it normal to have dry mouth during pregnancy?

 Most pregnant women also experience a significant increase in thirst or a dry mouth in addition to the symptoms mentioned above as the hormonal changes in the body can trigger dry mouth syndrome.

 Several pregnant women feel their mouth get very dry at some point and wonder if it is normal.
 Women at their early stage of pregnancy are liable to suffer from bad breath and cotton mouth, particularly when they wake up in the morning.
 The exact causes of dry mouth during pregnancy are still not clear, but most health professionals believe that this problem is caused by various conditions which include:

 Sometimes you wake up with a dry mouth despite drinking the amount of water you usually have each day.
-This is as a result of the increase in the body fluid requirement as the foetus in the womb grows and develops.
+This is as a result of the increase in the body fluid requirement as the fetus in the womb grows and develops.
 The increase in the metabolic process and frequent urination due to pregnancy hormones could also cause your body to get dried up faster.
 Dryness in the mouth is neither caused by a disease nor a condition but it can best be described as a symptom of underlying pregnancy conditions.
-However, mouth dryness come along with other signs and symptoms like:
+However, mouth dryness comes along with other signs and symptoms like:

-- Split lips
+- Split Lips